aeturrell/core_python/README.md

 # core_python

-Python versions of exercises from the CORE Econ textbook
+Python versions of exercises from the CORE Econ textbook.
+Find the originals here: https://www.core-econ.org/doing-economics/index.html

-Command to convert notebooks to markdown is
+An example of the command to convert notebooks to markdown is

 ```python
 poetry run jupyter nbconvert empirical_project_1.ipynb --to markdown --output output.md
 ```

+Make is enabled for this project.
+To build all markdown documents, use `make`.
+To clean the `outputs/` folder, it's `make clean`.